MicrosoftDocs/security/security-docs/zero-trust/dod-zero-trust-strategy-automation.md

 ## 6 Automation and orchestration

 This section has Microsoft guidance and recommendations for DoD Zero Trust activities in the automation and orchestration pillar.
-See [visibility, automation, and orchestration with Zero Trust](/security/zero-trust/deploy/visibility-automation-orchestration).
+To learn more, see [visibility, automation, and orchestration with Zero Trust](/security/zero-trust/deploy/visibility-automation-orchestration).

 ## 6.1 Policy decision point (PDP) and policy orchestration